AppsFlyerSDK/appsflyer-unity-plugin/README.md

 ## <a id="add-sdk-to-project"> 📲 Adding the SDK to your project

 1. Clone / download this repository.
-2. [Import](https://docs.unity3d.com/Manual/AssetPackages.html) the AppsFlyerUnityPlugin.unitypackage into your Unity project.
+2. [Import](https://docs.unity3d.com/Manual/AssetPackages.html) the appsflyer-unity-plugin-*.unitypackage into your Unity project.
 3. Go to Assets >> Import Package >> Custom Package.
-4. Select the AppsFlyerUnityPlugin.unitypackage file.
+4. Select the appsflyer-unity-plugin-*.unitypackage file.

+**Note:** The plugins uses the [The External Dependency Manager for Unity](https://github.com/googlesamples/unity-jar-resolver) (formerly Play Services Resolver / Jar Resolver).
+If you do not want to use The External Dependency Manager for Unity see the [Installation guide](/docs/Installation.md) for more details.

 ## <a id="init-sdk"> 🚀 Initializing the SDK